TombEngine/Resources/Wad2 Objects/README.md

 - Statue material updated with specular effect
 ### TR3 Willard
 - Minimal required version: WIP
+### TR4 Baboons
+- Minimal required version: TEN 1.0.1
+- Fixed invisible baboon material so it can cast its specular shine despite its invisible colors.
+- Cloned normal baboon animations on invisible and silent baboons.
+(Required fix after 1.0.6).
 ### TR4 Jackals
 - Minimal required version: TEN 1.0.1
 - Fixed the animation 10 to can manage the a State 12, allowing it to return animation 23.